corbtastik/yolo/index.md

 #### Custom data file

-A custom data file can be added to render a Lightbox.
+A custom data file can be added to create a Lightbox.

 * Create a new file in `_data` and prefix name with `lb-`.
 * Use the data file name (w/o `.yml` ext) as the value to `lb-data`.